Reports

 Apple, Pear, Cherry, Apricot, Hazelnut and Walnut trees trees are 10 years old.
 Raspberries, strawberries, currants, gooseberries, honeyberries (hascaps) and saskatoon berries are growing.
 Millet, buckwheat, grains and pulse seeds are being saved for future plantings.

-Promoting Cow Culture and Vedic Village
+Promoting Cow Culture & Vedic Villages

 Society in Vedic history was a flourishing self-sustaining cow-centric and cow-revered culture.
 Cows and bulls are an essential contributors to peace and economic prosperity.
 Sastra tells human society how to live a simple life free from anxiety depending on the cow and bull, the land and the ample supply of natural gifts from the Creator.